 Main Street is great for browsing, with 100 shops in or near this central part of Park City.
-For every Bunya Bunya (11 Main Street), a hip clothing emporium, visitors will find the moneyed exoticism of an Alaska Fur Gallery (591 Main Street) or expensive art galleries.
+For every Bunya Bunya (11 Main Street), a hip clothing emporium, visitors will find the moneyed exoticism of an Alaska Fur Gallery (591 Main Street, www.akfurs.com) or various art galleries.

 For low prices and stylish gear, head to Canyons where there are more than 50 shops in an outlet mall selling bargain Nike, Ann Taylor and Ralph Lauren brands amongst others.

 An unconventional après-ski activity, test your metal by spending an evening with Park City Ghost Tours (tel: +1 435 615 7673; www.parkcityghosttours.com).
 The spooky 75-minute walking tour, led by a very knowledgeable retired history teacher, visits some of Park City’s most haunted buildings.
 The tours leave at 2000 every day from Miner's Park (across from 415 Main Street).